visalla/visalla/README.md

 ## Hi!
 My name's Vinicius Oliveira

-- 🔭 I’m currently working on Data Engineer
+- 🔭 I'm currently working as a Data Engineer at Blueshift.
 - 🌱 I’m currently learning Spark and Hadoop

 ### You can write to me in: